anri4/Information_Visualization/_sources/docs/work_distribution.md

 - Data Analysis and Visualization: Conducted data analysis and created visualizations to illustrate key findings.
 - Report Writing and adding final touch: Compiled the analysis into a comprehensive report

 We all worked together on all aspects of the project, thus we did not have seperate roles for the team members.
+However, some team members did have specific roles that they focused on more than others.

 - Anri - Technical lead:
      Took the lead in setting up the jupyterbook enviroment and helped other team members with their technical difficulties.